Setting Up Your Computer

 Connecting to the Wireless Network:

-You need to follow the instructions at the ITS HelpDesk site.
+Submit an IT support request at the CAHNRS IT Support Portal.
 You will do this only once for each computer.

 Connecting to the Wired Network (jack in the wall):

-BSysE is subset of the CAHNRS Active Directory, an OU (organizational unit) to be precise.
+BSE is a subset of the CAHNRS Active Directory, an OU (organizational unit) to be precise.
 To access the SharePoint site you will need to contact CAHNRS Support and provide them with the following information:

 - Your Network ID (NOT your password)